Be'eri massacre: Casualties and unverified reports in the fog of war

 A total of 101 Israeli civilians were killed in the attack.
 The victims included an 80-year-old man whose fingers had been cut off, multiple elderly people and a naked teenager found dead in the rubble.
-In addition, 31 Israeli security personnel were killed, of whom 18 were IDF soldiers (with 5 commandos of the Shaldag Unit among them), 5 were members of the kibbutz security team, and 8 were police officers.
+In addition, 31 Israeli security personnel were killed, of whom 18 were IDF soldiers, 8 were police officers, and 5 were members of the kibbutz security team.
 Many soldiers and civilians were also wounded.
 In addition, 32 Israeli civilians were abducted from Be'eri and taken to the Gaza Strip as hostages, of whom 30 were members of the kibbutz and two were civilians who had fled the Re'im music festival massacre and were taken captive in the area.

 A total of 125 houses in Be'eri were damaged or destroyed.

 According to the IDF investigation, at least 100 Palestinian militants were killed in the fighting and 18 were captured alive.

 The kibbutz suffered heavy losses of life and property.
 A resident later told The Times of Israel that the kibbutz was "completely destroyed".
 Some hostages were held captive for two days, until Israeli forces moved in on 9 October.
 A resident who was away at the time when the attack began said Israeli forces only gained control on Monday night, after commanders in the field made difficult decisions – including shelling houses with their occupants inside, without knowing whether the hostages inside them were dead or alive.

 A UN report published in March 2024 said the UN team was unable to establish whether sexual violence occurred in Be’eri.
 It stated that at least two Be’eri cases reported in the press were determined to be "unfounded", including one where a crime scene had been altered and bodies moved, but added that the team also "received credible information" about bodies found naked, bound or gagged in Be’eri and that "circumstantial evidence – notably the pattern of female victims found undressed and bound – may be indicative of some forms of sexual violence."